Secrets To Finding A Contractor You Can Trust

 - Make sure there is a clear understanding of how “change orders” will work.
 Change orders are the written paper trail documenting items of work that a homeowner may add during the process of remodeling.
 Almost every remodeling project has one or more change orders.
 All change orders should be made in writing and signed off by you, the homeowner.
 Sometimes, the initial request is made by phone (for example, your contractor calls you at work to tell you that some rotten framing was found inside your shower wall, you then approve the cost verbally and the work begins).Immediately after that, a written change order should be created by your contractor and sent to you to sign in a week or less following that conversation, so there are no surprises at the end of the job.
 Most reliable contractors that I know collect payment for change orders at the time that they are signed, because the added work is usually being done right then and it creates extra work to stop and re-schedule things around it.

 - Let your contractor know early on if there is a problem on the job.
 Inform him what the issue is and ask him for an explanation, rather than approaching him in an accusatory tone.
-Many times there is a rational reason why an electrician put an outlet or switch where he did.
+Many times there is a rational reason why a certain action has been taken.
 It turns out not to be a mistake, but rather something had to be done that way, or it is a better idea.

 - Designate one spouse or member of household to be the key decision maker, so the contractor can get clear decisions.
 I can tell you from experience that I have done projects where the husband and wife did not see eye-to-eye on much of anything and it became very difficult to get decisions made, such as which paint color to put up on the walls.